Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/code_macros.md

 ```

 As you can imagine, this opens up possibilities a lot when using macros, since you can even **import libraries** inside them.
 You can see an extreme example where
-you embed an esoteric language inside Nessa using these macro patterns in the *Learn by example* section.
+you embed an esoteric language inside Ryna using these macro patterns in the *Learn by example* section.